 Just like your car, your heat pump comes equipped with a defroster.
-By tapping into your auxiliary heating, it can rid itself of frost accumulation which interferes with its functioning.
-However, pertinent use of this feature requires that you, the homeowner, watch your heat pump and activate it when necessary.
+Tapping into your auxiliary heating can rid itself of frost accumulation, which interferes with its functioning.
+However, pertinent use of this feature requires you, the homeowner, to watch your heat pump and activate it when necessary.

-It’s okay for a little bit of frost to settle onto the unit; it is outdoors, after all.
-Consider activating the defrost if the coils or envelopes are at risk—and especially if the whole unit is covered.
+It’s okay for a little bit of frost to settle onto the unit.
+After all, it is outdoors in harsh Minnesota weather.
+However, consider activating the defrost if the coils or envelopes are at risk, especially if the whole unit is covered.